Rift, what is that?

 Pop along to the SHOP page of the website, select your model, choose any options and add-ons, and then complete the checkout process.

 I’ll send an invoice for your 50% deposit by e-mail which can be paid by clicking the ‘Pay Now’ button.

 When your amplifier is ready for shipping, I’ll phone to let you know and take payment for the outstanding balance, then we can arrange delivery.

-Original amplifiers are only available through select dealers, details can be found on the individual product page.
+All models are also available through our selected dealers, details can be found on the SHOP page.

 Where do you ship?

 I can ship your amplifier wherever you like, whether it be home, work, next-door, providing someone can sign for it.